nic0michael/Mock-Test-Like-a-Chameleon/README.md

 ---

-## Running the application in dev mode
+## Running the Example Project application in dev mode

 You can run your application in development mode, which enables live coding, using: